Do you think you have a case? Request a consultation with our team. We are here to help you through this difficult process. Cross

 Van Wey, Metzler & Williams

-Diagnosis?
 The FDA has recently uncovered that certain types of breast implants may increase the risk of patients developing cancer.
-Breast Implant Associated Lymphoma (BIA-ALCL) is not actually breast cancer but it does develop in the scar tissue and fluid surrounding breast implants.
-This type of cancer is a type of Non-Hodgkin’s Lymphoma—an immune system cancer—and, in some cases, it can spread throughout the body.
+Breast Implant Associated Lymphoma (BIA-ALCL) is not classified as breast cancer.
+Rather, this malignancy occurs in the scar tissue and fluid surrounding breast implants.
+This condition is a form of Non-Hodgkin’s Lymphoma, which is a type of cancer affecting the immune system.
+In certain instances, it has the potential to spread throughout the body.

-Nine of these 359 women have since died from the rare disease, and as a result of this severe complication, numerous women are filing lawsuits for damages.
+Nine of these 359 women have since died from the rare disease.
+Additionally, as a result of this severe complication, numerous women are filing lawsuits for damages.

 What is Anaplastic Large Cell Lymphoma (ALCL)?

 ALCL can be found in the skin or lymph nodes around the implants.
-The federal department says this isn’t classified as a breast cancer, but rather a rare form of non-Hodgkin’s lymphoma — a cancer disturbing the immune system that can appear any time after implant surgery; often several months or even years.
+This is not classified as a breast cancer, but rather a rare form of non-Hodgkin’s lymphoma.
+This is a cancer disturbing the immune system.
+Moreover, it can appear any time after implant surgery; often several months or even years later.

 If caught early, ALCL is easily treated.
 If the disease is limited to a single lesion or small region, radiation therapy or surgical removal of the breast implant and surrounding tissues will likely result in complete remission for the majority of affected patients.
 The FDA does mention, however, that some patients may also require chemotherapy and radiation treatment.